STEM Experiences Division

-The Mississippi Girls Junior Chess Championship is a United States Chess National Qualifying Event for the National Girls Tournament of Champions (NGTOC) and the 16th Annual Susan Polgar Foundation (SPF) Girls’ Invitational.
+The Mississippi Girls State Chess Championship is a United States Chess National Qualifying Event for the National Girls Tournament of Champions (NGTOC) and the 16th Annual Susan Polgar Foundation (SPF) Girls’ Invitational.

-This championship is hosted by the Mississippi Chess Association in cooperation with the Center for Mathematics and Science Education at the University of Mississippi.
+This championship is hosted by the Mississippi Chess Association in partnership with the Center for Mathematics and Science Education and the Division of Outreach – Pre-College Programs at the University of Mississippi.

 The MATHCOUNTS® Competition Program is a nationally recognized program designed to excite and challenge middle school students (6th, 7th, and 8th graders) through fun and challenging levels of mathematics competition.